prismatic-io/prism-mcp/README.md

 ### Other tools

 If your agent of choice is not listed, please reference their official documentation for setup instructions.

+## What is Prismatic?

+Prismatic is the leading embedded iPaaS, enabling B2B SaaS teams to ship product integrations faster and with less dev time.
+The only embedded iPaaS that empowers both developers and non-developers with tools for the complete integration lifecycle, Prismatic includes low-code and code-native building options, deployment and management tooling, and self-serve customer tools.

+Prismatic's unparalleled versatility lets teams deliver any integration from simple to complex in one powerful platform.
+SaaS companies worldwide, from startups to Fortune 500s, trust Prismatic to help connect their products to the other products their customers use.

+With Prismatic, you can:

+- Build [integrations](https://prismatic.io/docs/integrations/) using our [intuitive low-code designer](https://prismatic.io/docs/integrations/low-code-integration-designer/) or [code-native](https://prismatic.io/docs/integrations/code-native/) approach in your preferred IDE
+- Leverage pre-built [connectors](https://prismatic.io/docs/components/) for common integration tasks, or develop custom connectors using our TypeScript SDK
+- Embed a native [integration marketplace](https://prismatic.io/docs/embed/) in your product for customer self-service
+- Configure and deploy customer-specific integration instances with powerful configuration tools
+- Support customers efficiently with comprehensive [logging, monitoring, and alerting](https://prismatic.io/docs/monitor-instances/)
+- Run integrations in a secure, scalable infrastructure designed for B2B SaaS
+- Customize the platform to fit your product, industry, and development workflows

+## Who uses Prismatic?

+Prismatic is built for B2B software companies that need to provide integrations to their customers.
+Whether you're a growing SaaS startup or an established enterprise, Prismatic's platform scales with your integration needs.

+Our platform is particularly powerful for teams serving specialized vertical markets.
+We provide the flexibility and tools to build exactly the integrations your customers need, regardless of the systems you're connecting to or how unique your integration requirements may be.

+## What kind of integrations can you build using Prismatic?

+Prismatic supports integrations of any complexity - from simple data syncs to sophisticated, industry-specific solutions.
+Teams use it to build integrations between any type of system, whether modern SaaS or legacy with standard or custom protocols.
+Here are some example use cases:

+- Connect your product with customers' ERPs, CRMs, and other business systems
+- Process data from multiple sources with customer-specific transformation requirements
+- Automate workflows with customizable triggers, actions, and schedules
+- Handle complex authentication flows and data mapping scenarios

+For information on the Prismatic platform, check out our [website](https://prismatic.io/) and [docs](https://prismatic.io/docs/).

 ## License